Ductility

 where $l_{\mathrm f}$ is the length of the material after fracture and $l_0$ is the original length before testing.
 This formula helps in quantifying how much a material can stretch under tensile stress before failure, providing key insights into its ductile behavior.
 Ductility is an important consideration in engineering and manufacturing.
 It defines a material's suitability for certain manufacturing operations (such as cold working) and its capacity to absorb mechanical overload like in an engine.
 Some metals that are generally described as ductile include gold and copper, while platinum is the most ductile of all metals in pure form.
-However, not all metals experience ductile failure as some can be characterized with brittle failure like cast iron.
-Polymers generally can be viewed as ductile materials as they typically allow for plastic deformation.
+However, not all metals experience ductile failure, as some experience brittle failure instead, such as cast iron.
+Polymers can generally be viewed as ductile materials, as they typically allow for plastic deformation.

 Inorganic materials, including a wide variety of ceramics and semiconductors, are generally characterized by their brittleness.
 This brittleness primarily stems from their strong ionic or covalent bonds, which maintain the atoms in a rigid, densely packed arrangement.
 Such a rigid lattice structure restricts the movement of atoms or dislocations, essential for plastic deformation.
 The significant difference in ductility observed between metals and inorganic semiconductor or insulator can be traced back to each material's inherent characteristics, including the nature of their defects, such as dislocations, and their specific chemical bonding properties.
 Consequently, unlike ductile metals and some organic materials with ductility (%EL) from 1.2% to over 1200%, brittle inorganic semiconductors and ceramic insulators typically show much smaller ductility at room temperature.

-Malleability, a similar mechanical property, is characterized by a material's ability to deform plastically without failure under compressive stress.
-Historically, materials were considered malleable if they were amenable to forming by hammering or rolling.
-Lead is an example of a material which is relatively malleable but not ductile.

 Materials science

 Gold is extremely ductile.
 It can be drawn into a monatomic wire, and then stretched more before it breaks.

 Ductility is especially important in metalworking, as materials that crack, break or shatter under stress cannot be manipulated using metal-forming processes such as hammering, rolling, drawing or extruding.
 Malleable materials can be formed cold using stamping or pressing, whereas brittle materials may be cast or thermoformed.

 High degrees of ductility occur due to metallic bonds, which are found predominantly in metals; this leads to the common perception that metals are ductile in general.
 In metallic bonds valence shell electrons are delocalized and shared between many atoms.
 The delocalized electrons allow metal atoms to slide past one another without being subjected to strong repulsive forces that would cause other materials to shatter.

 The ductility of steel varies depending on the alloying constituents.
 Increasing the levels of carbon decreases ductility.
 Many plastics and amorphous solids, such as Play-Doh, are also malleable.
-The most ductile and malleable metal is gold.
+Gold is the most malleable metal, while platinum is the most ductile of the pure metals.
 When highly stretched, such metals distort via formation, reorientation and migration of dislocations and crystal twins without noticeable hardening.